Kernel-based Joint Multiple Graph Learning and Clustering of Graph Signals: Introduction

-In this letter, we propose a novel framework incorporating node-side information into the clustering of graph signals as it jointly learns their explicit topology.
-To this end, the node-side information is mapped to elements of a kernel's Hilbert space.
-The kernel matrix represents their covariates in that space, and low-pass filters are formed by combining the Laplacian and inverse of kernel matrices.
-Precisely inspired by K-means clustering framework \cite{ikotun2022k} and kernel-based GL methods \cite{pu2021kernel}, we propose an iterative approach for joint Multiple Kernel-based GL and clustering of graph signals, named \textbf{KMGL}\footnote{\href{https://github.com/mohamad-h-alizade/KMGL}{https://github.com/mohamad-h-alizade/KMGL}}.
+In this letter, we introduce a new framework that combines node-specific information to simultaneously cluster the graph signals and learn the graph's underlying topology.
+To achieve this, we map the node-specific information into elements of a kernel's Hilbert space.
+The kernel matrix represents the covariates of the relationship between nodes in the Hilbert space, and we create low-pass filters by combining the Laplacian matrix with the inverse of the kernel matrices.
+Thus, we introduce an iterative approach called the Kernel-based joint Multiple Graph Learning and clustering of graph signals (KMGL\footnote{\href{https://github.com/mohamad-h-alizade/KMGL}{https://github.com/mohamad-h-alizade/KMGL}}) algorithm, inspired by the K-means clustering framework \cite{ikotun2022k} and kernel-based GL methods \cite{pu2021kernel}.
+To efficiently solve our optimization problem, we employ the Block Coordinate Descent (BCD) method \cite{beck2013convergence}.
+We link our GL task to a widely studied least squares problem, enabling us to optimize and solve our framework effectively.

-To the best of our knowledge, this is the first work that considers side information in multiple GL and signal clustering and also obtains the denoised version of the graph signals.
-We utilize the efficient block coordinate descent scheme (BCD) \cite{beck2013convergence} by linking the GL task to the well-studied least squares problem.
-Previous graph signal clustering methods \cite{maretic2020graph, araghi2019k, karaaslanli2022simultaneous} were not designed to use kernel-based spaces and do not consider node-side covariates.
-Besides, they work with noiseless signals, a serious practical limitation.
+Our work brings several contributions to the field: i) This is the first study to incorporate node-specific information into multiple GL and signal clustering while also obtaining denoised graph signals. ii) We demonstrate the convergence of the KMGL algorithm by exploiting the multi-convexity of the optimization problem. iii) Our experiments reveal that leveraging node-specific information significantly enhances the robustness of GL and clustering, particularly when dealing with high levels of noise and a large number of clusters.
+In contrast, existing methods struggle with severe performance deterioration. iv) We extend our framework to handle cases where data is missing, providing further flexibility and practicality (see Appendix A for details).